1991 Great Plains tornado outbreak: Red Rock, Oklahoma

-El Dorado Lake/Kansas Turnpike Underpass, Kansas
+El Dorado Lake–Kansas Turnpike Underpass, Kansas

 After causing widespread destruction in Andover, the parent supercell continued northeast and produced another strong tornado.
 This tornado, rated F2, tracked for 21 mi across Butler and Chase counties in Kansas.
 It paralleled the Kansas Turnpike for many miles before eventually crossing the road south of Cassoday, tossing vehicles up to 75 yd away from the turnpike.
 The tornado gained notoriety when a Kansas television crew sought shelter underneath an overpass on the Kansas Turnpike.
 Video from the crew shows a minivan several hundred yards down the turnpike being rolled multiple times, with other vehicles such as large semi-trailer trucks overturned and severely damaged as well.
 Alongside the 1979 Wichita Falls F4 tornado, this marked the second prominent example of people seeking refuge from a tornado underneath an overpass.
 Information from the National Weather Service initially and indirectly contributed to this line of thought as well.

 During the 1999 Oklahoma tornado outbreak, the consequences of this practice were realized.
 On May 3, 1999, there were three locations where a highway overpass was utilized as a shelter from approaching tornadoes, and at all three locations there was at least one fatality.
-One of these, the 1999 Bridge Creek–Moore tornado, was at violent F4–F5 intensity as impacted the overpass.
+One of these, the 1999 Bridge Creek–Moore tornado, was at violent F4–F5 intensity as it impacted the overpass.
 One incorrect notion from the Kansas Turnpike video was that the film crew was protected by the weaker nature of the tornado as it passed over a primarily rural area, in contrast to the Bridge Creek–Moore tornado.
-However, another F2 on May 3, 1999, killed one individual, proving that tornadoes of any intensity are capable of killing people harboring under overpasses.
+However, another F2 tornado on May 3, 1999, killed one individual, proving that tornadoes of any intensity are capable of killing people harboring under overpasses.
 In addition to the fatalities, many people who survived these tornadoes nonetheless suffered graphic injuries and sometimes permanent disabilities.

 Since the Kansas Turnpike video and events on May 3, meteorologists have strongly advised people to avoid seeking shelter under highway overpasses for many reasons.
 One, it exposes individuals to flying debris, which is the number one cause of death in tornadoes.
 Two, the elevated nature of the overpass subjects people to stronger winds than at ground level.
 Three, overpasses may act to channel and accelerate the wind.
 Four, many overpasses do not have girders for individuals to hold onto, such as was the case during the Kansas Turnpike video.
 Fifth, tornadic winds shift directions as the vortex passes, such that people originally protected from winds will still be exposed to its effects following the wind shift.
 The National Weather Service therefore notes, "seeking shelter under a highway overpass is to become a stationary target for flying debris, with a substantial risk of being blown out and carried by the tornado winds".
-Additionally, such a move slows the flow of traffic and subjects other individuals to a potentially life-threatening situation.
+Lastly, motorists who quickly park their cars under an overpass without pulling over to the side first can cause an unexpected traffic jam, that may slow/strand other drivers due to the risk of collision.